Stocks, stocks, stocksโฆ

 Gartner predicts that by 2023, 90% of B2B brands will incorporate scaled employee advocacy programs into their marketing strategies.

-Evidence suggests that the companies who achieved unicorn status did something right, and it seems the rest of us have started to take notice!
+Evidence suggests that the companies that achieved unicorn status did something right, and it seems the rest of us have started to take notice!

 More DSMN8 Content You Might Enjoy!